ENDERZOMBI102/The-end3rbot/ccdocs.md

   }
 }
 ```
-this will replace a {} with the value inside the last section given in the json file pointed by the URL<br>
+this will replace a {json} with the value inside the last section given in the json file pointed by the URL<br>
 (i know, this sounds difficult, but it is not)

 sections